JoannaPicetti/Decentralize-Internet---Planet-Earth-DAO---Planetary-Citizens/README.md

-# Decentralize-Internet---Planet-Earth-DAO---Planetary-Citizens
+# Decentralize-Internet---Decentralize Government---Planetary-Citizens

 # VISION OF THE PROJECT

-# PLANET EARTH DAO - Global Digital Jurisdiction
+# PLANETARY DAO - Global Digital Jurisdiction

 8 Billion PEOPLE + NATION DAOs + Company DAOs → All in the same ledger.